temberlin/miairene.github.io/_projects/b_mwa.md

 watch_link: 'https://mwatrailers.com/'
 ---

-Motion graphics design for hundreds of movie trailer titles, freelancing at Mark Woolen & Associates.
+Motion graphics design for movie trailer titles at Mark Woolen & Associates.

 Press for Mark Woolen: “If there’s an auteur in the trailer industry—he’s it.” - <a href="https://www.wired.com/2013/06/online-trailers-mark-woollen/">Wired</a>